pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 self.next_costume()
 ```

-both times.
-This works because if a Sprite is wearing its last
+for both switches.
+This works because if a sprite is wearing its last
 costume, `self.next_costume()` moves back to the first costume.

 Which way do you prefer?